I’m on a two-week break from teaching. Hooray!

 For my summer vacation, I will get a total of six days off.
 In reality, that’s not really much.
 The extra six days I get from my summer break is nice, but it really won’t change the way I live.

 Case in point, I woke up this morning at 5:30 even though I really didn’t need to.
 I didn’t need to get ready for work.
 Still, I decided to continue waking up early because it’s just better to keep up the habit.
 It’s only two weeks of not working, so I might as well continue with the whole routine.
 I guess the two-week break won’t matter so much in terms of daily habits.

 So now I am struggling to fill out those hours when I won’t be prepping or teaching.
-While I value the time to relax and to “play” I seem to be enjoying the time I am reading–more nonfiction and science topics.
-I am looking forward to the nonworking time so that I can have more time to study.
+While I value the time to relax and to “play” I’m spending a lot of time reading.
+This makes me feel not as relaxed because I am reading a lot more nonfiction and science topics that requires a lot of brain power for processing.

 I realize that vacation should be the time I take to re-charge and rest.
 And I think I am doing that by taking a break from teaching.

 I wonder, though, if I should also take a break from learning?
 Is it necessary?

 Like I said, I have more time now to read about the things I am interested in, so I would really like to do it by actually studying.
 I recently started reading Steven Hawking’s A Brief History of Time, which is not an easy book to get through.
 I am very excited to actually sit down, take notes, and dissect the whole thing.